 - INSULATE THE WALLS.

-If you have a cavity wall, then cavity wall insulation is simple and cheap.
-These cavities are likely to be only 50mm – once Building Regulations increased the cavity size above a 50mm cavity, insulation was specified too but 50mm of insulation between two layers of brick will help.
+If you have a cavity wall, then cavity wall insulation is simple and reasonably cheap, but take advice if you live in an exposed area with high rainfall as there have been problems with the insulation soaking up water from the exterior wall and wick-ing the moisture through to the internal wall .
+These cavities are likely to be only 50mm – once Building Regulations increased the cavity size to above a 50mm cavity, insulation was specified too but 50mm of insulation between two layers of brick will help.

 External wall insulation is by far the best solution – the dew point is outside the fabric of the house and the bricks become a thermal store.